Editor’s Note: This case study was updated in 2024.

 The approach for pain management is:

-Ice: Cooling the area for 20-40 minutes may help.
-May continue ice every 2-4 hours or after use.
+• Ice: Cooling the area for 20-40 minutes may help.
+You may continue ice every 2-4 hours or after use.

-For this patient and single rescuer the usability test may help determine whether this patient will self evacuate to camp or if the rescuer will need to go for help to evacuate.
+For this patient and the single rescuer, a usability test may help determine whether this patient will self-evacuate to camp or if the rescuer will need to go for help to evacuate.
 A good thorough assessment can help determine whether this is a trip ending injury or one that can be taken care of with some diligence in camp.
-The patient may not be hunting, but they could certainly sit and enjoy a sunset while the dishes are being done!
+The patient may be hunting, but they could certainly sit and enjoy a sunset while the dishes are being done!

 The soft tissue wounds: